 1. Miles Davis (1926-1991) came from a very affluent background, which served as a direct contrast to the humble beginnings of other jazz greats.
 His mother was a music teacher and his father was a dentist.

 2. His first music instructor was one of his father’s clients: Elwood Buchanan.
-Buchanan taught Davis how to play the trumpet, despite the fact his mother earnestly desired for her son to be a violinist.
+Buchanan taught Davis how to play the trumpet, despite his mother earnestly desired for her son to be a violinist.

-3. Raised on a large estate in Arkansas, he and his siblings passed the time by riding horses and hunting around their parents’ 200 acre property.
+3. Raised on a large estate in Arkansas, he and his siblings passed the time by riding horses and hunting around their parents’ 200-acre property.

 4. In 1972, Davis crashed his Lamborghini Miura while driving along the West Side Highway in New York.
 He broke both of his legs and remained hospitalized for nearly a month.

 5. Before Ozzy Osbourne came onto the scene, Davis was called the “Prince of Darkness.”
 He earned this nickname for his aloof personality, serious tone, and habit of turning his back to audiences.

 6. Davis’ full name was Miles Dewey Davis III.

 7. “Kind of Blue,” Davis’ best-selling album is rumored to have been recorded in one take.
 The album has sold over four million copies and is widely regarded as the best jazz album of all time.